rgarus/ooresults/docs/dev/commands.rst

       :depth: 2

-This section describes commands to clone, edit, format, test, build and publish the ooresults software for operating system Linux.
+This section describes commands for cloning, editing, analysing, formatting, testing, creating and publishing the ooresults software for the Linux operating system.

 Cloning the software